Introduction — How Darwin Thinks

 When the world changes, only the numbers evolve — not the knowledge behind them.

-4. BIM Is a Fast Input, Not a Final Truth
+4. BIM and 2D QTO Are Fast Inputs, Not Final Truth

 Section titled “4.
-BIM Is a Fast Input, Not a Final Truth”Darwin integrates with IFC models to accelerate quantity takeoff and connect design with cost.
+BIM and 2D QTO Are Fast Inputs, Not Final Truth”Darwin integrates with IFC models and 2D drawings (PDF, JPG) to accelerate quantity takeoff and connect design with cost.

 - extract quantities